There-can-only-be-two/Pinball/README.md

 - TAB: Displays information about colliders, lights and variables
   - TAB, V: Displays information about the position of the ball and the force of the spring
 - U: Change display of the UI
+- R: Resets ranking to default (Only after thegame has finished and the ranking is displayed)

 ## Requirements
 - Debug features: pressing F1 should draw all shapes and allow to use a mouse joint.